-A pillar of the American model of education is the undergraduate General Education program that exposes students to a broad range of academic disciplines.
-In the American system, this "generalizing" stream of courses is balanced by concentrated or "specializing" study in a single discipline or "major."
-This General Education program at AUP has been designed to complement work in the major, by running parallel to it over the course of a student's academic trajectory.
-Students must fulfill General
+A pillar of the American model of education is the core curriculum program that exposes students to a broad range of academic disciplines.
+In the American system, this fundamental stream of courses is balanced by concentrated or specialized study in a single discipline or major.
+AUP's Global Liberal Arts Core Curriculum program has been designed to complement work in the major, by running parallel to it over the course of a student's academic trajectory.

-Education requirements in the following areas:
+Students must fulfill Core Curriculum requirements in the following areas: